orbitalchicken/Roadmap/README.md

 	mintdrivers: remove the apt-cdrom repository when exiting
 	mint-mirrors: update list of mirrors
 	FF News Link points to var/www/syscpwebs/lm/planet
+	The FFmpeg plugin for GStreamer 0.10 is not in the repository and it affects Firefox H.264 playback and other applications you can see http://www.webupd8.org/2014/04/10-things-to-do-after-installing-ubuntu.html for the PPA to install the package gstreamer0.10-ffmpeg all so included in that PPA is a much newer VLC version as well which is a extra bonus it is VLC 2.1.5

 Cinnamon
 --------